jbe/simple-immutable/README.md

 #### unshiftAt(path)

-Same as unshift, but supports unshifting from a specified sub-path.
+Same as unshift, but supports unshifting to a specified sub-path.

-## SimpleImmutable.equals
+#### SimpleImmutable.equals

-SimpleImmutable is designed to be used in functional-reactive frontend architectures where only reducers access the mutation api.
-The views themselves will only work on the data structure returned by `get`.
+SimpleImmutable is designed to be used in functional-reactive frontend architectures where only reducers get to access the mutation api.
+The views themselves will only work on the data structures returned by `get`.

-Since both views and reducers might want to check for equality, the `equals` function works on both immutables and on returned plain data.
-It can be called like this: `SimpleImmutable.equals(a, b)`.
+Since both views and reducers might want to check for equality, the `equals` function works on both immutables and on the returned plain data.
+It can be used like this: `SimpleImmutable.equals(a, b)`.

 The comparison is fast, because it only needs to compare branches that have been touched by mutative operations.